-Oded Shekel is responsible for AtHoc's Product Management and User Experience.
+Oded Shekel is responsible for BlackBerry AtHoc's Product Management and User Experience.
 He brings more than 15 years of product experience in both consumer and enterprise products.
-Oded's strong leadership coupled with his technical background offers a strong product direction to AtHoc.
-Prior to joining AtHoc, Oded worked as a product manager at Microsoft for OneDrive where he lead the product strategy for the OneDrive client applications.
+Oded's strong leadership coupled with his technical background offers a strong product direction to BlackBerry AtHoc.
+Prior to joining BlackBerry AtHoc, Oded worked as a product manager at Microsoft for OneDrive where he led the product strategy for the OneDrive client applications.
 Earlier he was a product manager on various enterprise security products, Windows PKI, Active Directory and more.
 Oded graduated from Ben Gurion, Israel (BS Computer Science cum laude).

 Ramon J. Pinero

 Ramon Pinero joined BlackBerry AtHoc in 2000 and is currently responsible for the implementation and deployment of BlackBerry AtHoc newest technology, BlackBerry AtHoc Connect.
 Ramon interfaces closely with BlackBerry AtHoc customers, as well as product, sales, support and marketing groups within BlackBerry AtHoc to create outstanding customers experiences.
 In prior roles, Ramon was a web application developer, manager of pre-sales, implementations, customer support and training.